Volkswagen eyes Poland for Crafter van plant - sources

 A decision to build a new Polish vehicle plant hasn't been taken yet, though all signs are pointing in this direction, said one of the sources, who declined to be named because the matter is confidential.

-VW said it has been examining possible production sites for the Crafter in a number of countries as it nears the end of its co-operation agreement with rival Daimler (DAIGn.DE), which has built the Crafter in Germany since 2005.
+VW said it has been examining possible production sites for the Crafter in a number of countries as it nears the end of its co-operation agreement with rival Daimler, which has built the Crafter in Germany since 2005.

 The Crafter and Daimler's Mercedes-Benz Sprinter share the same production platform, but Daimler said in September that it will stop building the VW model at the end of 2016 to concentrate on the next generation of the Sprinter.